-Fancy a bit of sun and sand during your stay in Hoi An?
-Thankfully there are some excellent beaches that are just a short trip away.
+Fancy a bit of sun and sand during your stay in Hoi An, Vietnam?
+Thankfully Hoi An’s beaches are beautiful and there are some excellent beaches that are just a short trip away.

 There are several places on the beach with chairs and umbrellas.
 Some charge a fee just to use them while others will let you chill for as long as you want so long as you’re buying food and drinks.

 While the beaches near town are fine, you’ll want to head out to the Cham Islands if you want to experience pristine beaches.
 They’re just a short boat ride but feel worlds apart from the town.

 This chain of islands just off the coast is also an excellent place for snorkelling and scuba diving.
 The summer months are the best time of year to visit for underwater exploration.

 If you’re visiting Hoi An between October and February, you’re SOL on this one.
 The monsoon season makes it too dangerous to travel to the islands so trips are suspended during this time.